renuo/applications-setup-guide/naming_conventions.md

 # Naming Conventions

 Naming the project properly is very important and even more important is doing it from the beginning.
-We choose carefully the names for our projects and we always stick to the following conventions so you are asked to do the same.
+We carefully choose the names for our projects and we always stick to the following conventions so you are asked to do the same.

 ## Project Name

 The project name `[project-name]` consists of `[base-project]-[sub-project]`, and only uses `[a-z0-9]` and dash `-`.
-No underline `_`.
+No underscore `_`.

 ## Extended Use